MacOS Sierra: Directory permissions and sudo

-The Unix permissions for writing to the/Volumes directory are now restricted to root and no longer "world-writable".
+The Unix permissions for writing to the /Volumes directory are now restricted to root and no longer "world-writable".
 Apple expanded System Integrity Protection to /Library/Application Support/com.apple.TCC, a directory that contains a list of applications that are allowed to "control the computer", and restricts write access to programs which were signed with an Apple "private entitlement".
 The file-hosting service Dropbox has been criticized for manipulating the directory to add their Dropbox application to the list, rather than asking the user to do it for them explicitly in System Preferences.

 The sudo command-line utility with which a user can execute a command as another user, typically as root, is configured with the "tty_tickets" flag by default, restricting the session timeout to the terminal session (such as a window or tab) in which the user authenticated the program.

 Removed functionality

 Sierra removes support for garbage collection from the Objective-C runtime, a memory-management system that was added in Mac OS X Leopard (version 10.5) and declared deprecated in favor of Automatic Reference Counting in OS X Mountain Lion (version 10.8).
 Applications that have been compiled with garbage collection will no longer run.

 Apple removed native support for the VPN protocol PPTP and made recommendations for alternatives that it considers more secure.

-The "time remaining" estimate has been removed in the 10.12.2 update after complaints of the battery life of 2016 MacBook Pros.
+The battery's "time remaining" estimate was removed in the 10.12.2 update after complaints of the battery life of 2016 MacBook Pros.

 The Game Center app has been removed.
 However, the service still exists.

 Reinstallation

-Following the download of macOS Sierra (10.12) from the Mac App Store, the installer does not show under a users' "Purchased" tab in the Mac App Store app.
+Following the download of macOS Sierra (10.12) from the Mac App Store, the installer does not show under a user's "Purchased" tab in the Mac App Store app.
 Users can still re-download the Sierra installer by visiting the macOS Sierra page on the Mac App Store.

 Reception

 macOS Sierra has received generally positive reviews.
 Users and critics have praised its functionality, including the addition of Siri and support for Apple Pay in Safari.
 Macworld gave it 4.5 stars out of 5.
-Engadget gave it a rating of 87 out of 100 praising the new features such as Siri integration, Universal Clipboard, and Apple Pay while criticizing the unreliability of Auto Unlock, that "Siri isn't always smart enough" and some of the Messages features are only available on iOS 10.
+Engadget gave it a rating of 87 out of 100 praising the new features such as Siri integration, Universal Clipboard, and Apple Pay while criticizing the unreliability of Auto Unlock, that "Siri isn't always smart enough", and that some of the Messages features are only available on iOS 10.
 Developers of apps that rely on the PDFKit library built into macOS have complained that radical changes to PDFKit introduced in Sierra are causing instability and potential data corruption.